 Experiment with the threshold, t, argument in the fcluster function and see how that affects the labels array.

-Add the labels array as a column in the shuffled data.
+Add the labels array as a column in the shuffled data and preview the first 5 rows using the following code

 df_shuffled['Predicted_Cluster'] = labels

+print(df_shuffled.head(5))

+Check the output in the following figure.

+Figure 4.x: First 5 rows of df_shuffled after predictions have been matched to observations.

 Discussion: Why can we not add labels as a column to any data frames generated before being shuffled?

 Answer: We cannot add labels to any data frames generated before being shuffled because labels were generated on the data after being shuffled.
 Thus, the order of the values of labels do not match with the order of the observations in the data prior to being shuffled.